rajvipulraj401/React/React_notes/REACT_Full_Course/React_small_projects/6-todo-app-version-3/README.md

 - Triggers a function when user input changes.
 - Allows real-time response to user input.
 - we have to add another method (anonymous method) and inside it we can pass the reference of the parent method when using onClick or any other event changer function as it passes the event as parameter by default case .

+---
+##	**Title: Understanding Event Handling in JavaScript: Passing Function References vs. Direct Invocation**

+When attaching an anonymous function to an event handler like a button click, two common approaches are:

+1. **Passing a Reference to a Function:**
+   - Syntax: `() => { abc }`
+   - This approach involves passing a reference to the function `abc` without directly invoking it.
+   - When the button is clicked, the anonymous function is triggered, but `abc` is not immediately executed.
+Instead, it waits for the event to occur.

+2. **Directly Calling the Function Inside the Anonymous Function:**
+   - Syntax: `() => { abc() }`
+   - Here, the function `abc` is called directly inside the anonymous function.
+   - When the button is clicked, the anonymous function is triggered, and `abc()` is invoked immediately.

+**Result Comparison:**
+- In both scenarios, the function `abc` will eventually be executed when the button is clicked.
+- The difference lies in how the function is invoked within the anonymous function.
+- However, in the context of attaching event handlers like button clicks, both approaches yield the same result.

+**Conclusion:**
+- Whether you pass a reference to a function or directly call the function inside an anonymous function for event handling, the outcome remains consistent.
+- The choice between the two approaches often depends on factors like code readability, context, and specific requirements.

+---